magentabusiness/magentabusiness.github.io/docs/reference/dart-client.md

 ## Overview

-[Dart ThingsBoard API Client](https://pub.dev/packages/thingsboard_client) package is a [Dart](https://dart.dev/) library providing model objects and services to communicate with ThingsBoard platform using [RESTful APIs](/docs/reference/rest-api/) and WebSocket protocol.
+[Dart Thingsboard API Client](https://pub.dev/packages/thingsboard_client) package is a [Dart](https://dart.dev/) library providing model objects and services to communicate with Thingsboard platform using [RESTful APIs](/docs/reference/rest-api/) and WebSocket protocol.
-With Dart Client you can programmatically access ThingsBoard API to manage [entities](/docs/user-guide/entities-and-relations/), query [telemetry data](/docs/user-guide/telemetry/) and get real-time updates via [WebSocket API](/docs/user-guide/telemetry/#websocket-api).
+With Dart Client you can programmatically access Thingsboard API to manage [entities](/docs/user-guide/entities-and-relations/), query [telemetry data](/docs/user-guide/telemetry/) and get real-time updates via [WebSocket API](/docs/user-guide/telemetry/#websocket-api).
-The Dart ThingsBoard API Client is also a part of ThingsBoard Mobile Application.
+The Dart Thingsboard API Client is also a part of Thingsboard Mobile Application.

-The version of the Dart ThingsBoard API Client depends on the version of the platform that you are using.
+The version of the Dart Thingsboard API Client depends on the version of the platform that you are using.

-## Installing Dart ThingsBoard API Client (Community Edition)
+## Installing Dart Thingsboard API Client (Community Edition)

-To use Dart ThingsBoard API Client package in your Dart/Flutter project run this command:
+To use Dart Thingsboard API Client package in your Dart/Flutter project run this command:

 With Dart: